horaklukas/modeler/README.md

 * <s>get the relation between tables broken instead of straight</s>

 ### Model
-* create autodesigner that space out object holded as data
+* create autodesigner that space out objects hold as the data
 * <s>create object that holds actual model - its table and relations</s>
 * <s>holds methods for placing object to canvas</s>